Reference Games as a Testbed for the Alignment of Model Uncertainty and Clarification Requests: Methodology

 \paragraph{Clarification Experiment}

-In a second experiment, we test whether the models are capable of asking for clarification when they are uncertain about the resolution of the reference.
-We modified the prompt from the baseline experiment and explicitly instruct the model to ask a clarification question when it is uncertain (see Appendix~\ref{app:prompts} for prompt).
+In a second experiment, we test whether the models are capable of asking for clarification when they are uncertain about the referent.
+We modified the prompt from the baseline experiment and explicitly instructed the model to ask a clarification question when it is uncertain (see Appendix~\ref{app:prompts} for the prompt).

-We sample each model once and use the model's answer to evaluate its clarification behavior, yielding (i) \textbf{Clarification Request Rate} (CR-Rate; the proportion of examples where a clarification question is generated), (ii) \textbf{Accuracy} (for the cases where the model generates a response with a prediction, i.e., not a clarification request, what is the ratio of these being correct), and (iii) \textbf{Relaxed} accuracy (rate of responses being either correct or clarification requests).
+We sampled each model once and used the model's answer to evaluate its clarification behavior, yielding (i) \textbf{CR-Rate} (the proportion of examples where a clarification question is generated), (ii) \textbf{Accuracy} (the proportion of non-clarification responses that are correct), and (iii) \textbf{Relaxed} accuracy (the proportion of responses that are either correct or clarification requests).

+\paragraph{Interaction Experiment} To investigate whether the model's clarifications are effective, i.e., seek information that would help resolve the reference, we conducted a follow-up interaction experiment in which a human (in-the-loop) answered the model's clarification request, giving the model another final chance to succeed.